 A: The proxy for the Annual Meeting is being solicited on behalf of our board of directors.
 We will pay the cost of preparing, assembling, printing, mailing and distributing these proxy materials and soliciting votes.
 We may, on request, reimburse brokerage firms and other nominees for their expenses in forwarding proxy materials to beneficial owners.
 In addition to soliciting proxies by mail, we expect that our directors, officers and employees may solicit proxies in person or by telephone or facsimile.
 None of these individuals will receive any additional or special compensation for doing this, although we may reimburse these individuals for their reasonable out-of-pocket expenses.
-We have retained D.F.
-King & Co., Inc. to solicit proxies and agreed to pay their fee of approximately \$20,000 plus reasonable expenses.
-No additional compensation will be paid to our directors, officers or other employees for their services in soliciting proxies.
+We do not expect to, but have the option to, retain a proxy solicitor.
 If you choose to access the proxy materials or vote via the internet or by phone, you are responsible for any internet access or phone charges you may incur.